umijs/dumi/docs/guide/faq.md

 ## During the development, how to configure the styles in the md file in load-on-demand?

-dumi will alias pkgName/es, pkgName/lib, [详情见](https://github.com/umijs/dumi/blob/master/packages/preset-dumi/src/plugins/core.ts#L198)
+Dumi will alias pkgName/es, pkgName/lib, [for details, see](https://github.com/umijs/dumi/blob/master/packages/preset-dumi/src/plugins/core.ts#L198)

 Configure `extraBabelPlugins` (Attention, it is a configuration of `.umirc.ts`, not `.fatherrc.ts`), add [`babel-plugin-import`](https://github.com/ant-design/babel-plugin-import), and configure reasonably according to the directory structure.